techidaily/site-windows11/source/_posts/overcoming-the-challenge-of-0x8007045d-error-on-windows-11.md

 ## 7\.
 Check for Driver Errors

- Driver errors aren't unheard of in Windows computers—we have a whole guide that addresses[ways to fix your corrupt drivers on Windows](https://www.makeuseof.com/how-to-fix-corrupt-drivers-on-windows-10/) .
+ Driver errors aren't unheard of in Windows computers—we have a whole guide that addresses [ways to fix your corrupt drivers on Windows](https://www.makeuseof.com/how-to-fix-corrupt-drivers-on-windows-10/) .
 So if there's a problem with your CD/DVD or USB driver, then the 0x8007045d error is likely to happen.
 Thankfully, you can address the issue with a built-in tool, though.
 Here's how:

 1. Head to the**Start menu** search bar, type in 'device manager,' and select the best match.
 2. In the Device manager, head to the**DVD/USB driver** from there, and right-click on it.